library-data-platform/ldp/doc/Admin_Guide.md

 ### Building the software

-To build the LDP software, download and unpack [a recent release](https://github.com/folio-org/ldp/releases) and `cd` into the unpacked directory.
+If the LDP software was built previously in the same directory, first remove the leftover `build/` subdirectory to ensure a clean compile.
 Then:

 ```shell
 $ ./all.sh
 ```

-The `all.sh` script builds three executables in `build/`:
+The `all.sh` script creates a `build/` subdirectory and builds three executables there:

 * `ldp` is the LDP software.
 * `test_ldp` runs self-contained unit tests.